Maître Parfumeur et Gantier Bois de Turquie (2008) {Perfume Review & Musings} {New Fragrance}

 The scent aims to bridge the gap between the West and the Orient seeming to do so by resorting to references to an antique historic substratum located in Anatolia while inscribing itself in the Mediterranean geographical continuity.

-Inspired by the Millet Lage's travels within Turkey, the scent is a shockingly beautiful fragrance offering both austere and sensual facets with an undercurrent of discreet gourmand notes marked by a religious quality.
 The beauty of this perfume is such that it is able to provoke a genuine physical aesthetic emotion of poignancy and even suffering in the wearer.
-One feels strangled at the throat, tears are ready to pour and one attempts not to give in to the strength of one's emotions.
+One feels choked at the throat, tears are ready to pour and one attempts not to give in to the strength of one's emotions.

-Bois de Turquie perfectly illustrates the difference between what is pretty and pleasing and what is beautiful and more difficult to bear.
 In the experience of Beauty there is longing and the fear of loss while at the same time there is also the revelation of one's mortality and transiency.
 I will never be able to stand here for all eternity and drink from the source of this river for my thirst never will quench and the beauty that is contained in this place, person, or scent cannot last because all things and all sensations are meant to disappear.

 The perfume shuns exoticism and a classically rendered Orient and prefers to turn to a mythical antique pagan Mediterranean landscape filled with protective deities.

-The explicit "unisex" treatment of the perfume can be felt at one level in the contrast between austere, dry and voluptuous notes as mentioned above, but also more deeply, between the opposition and marriage of paternal and maternal principles.....
+The explicit "unisex" treatment of the perfume can be felt at one level in the contrast between austere, dry and voluptuous notes as mentioned above, but also more deeply between the opposition and marriage of paternal and maternal principles.....

-As your mind travels to and rests for a time under summery balmy lemon trees, now it feels as if the breeze were blowing delicately in the morning by the Mediterranean sea thanks to a dash of mint and perhaps the suggestive power of aromatic herbs that are associated with the wind regularly stealing their scents.
+As your mind travels to and rests for a time under balmy summery lemon trees, now it feels as if the breeze were blowing delicately in the morning by the Mediterranean sea thanks to a dash of mint and perhaps the suggestive power of aromatic herbs that are associated with the wind regularly stealing their scents.

-The perfume becomes a bit powdery with a deepening “leathery” impression containing hidden, mysterious edible notes that soon evoke the vision of a propitiatory basket left on the altar in a temple and sheltering milky rice cakes yellowed by saffron as offerings to the gods.
+The perfume becomes a bit powdery with a deepening leathery impression containing hidden, mysterious edible notes that soon evoke the vision of a propitiatory basket left on the altar in a temple and sheltering milky rice cakes yellowed by saffron as offerings to the gods.

 Savory accents that were perceptible from the beginning become more marked and slowly evolve into a complex combination of marine, dry fish-like, almond-y, and salty musk impression.